 An independent DSMB will perform evaluations of safety data at specified regular intervals throughout the study and make recommendations to the sponsor regarding further conduct of the study.
 Information regarding unblinding for DSMB members is in Section 4.6.2.4.
 After reviewing the data by treatment group, the DSMB may request that a treatment group be unblinded for additional review.
-The DSMB does not include any investigators in this clinical study, and will include 3 voting members who are physicians with experience in respiratory diseases and in the diagnosis and management of asthma.
+The DSMB does not include any investigators in this clinical study, and will include 4 voting members, 3 of whom are physicians with experience in respiratory diseases and in the diagnosis and management of asthma and 1 biostatistician.
 Specific details about the DSMB will be included in an external charter.